storj/docs/app/(docs)/object-mount/windows/page.md

 ---
 title: Windows
 hideTitle: true
-docID: veoobbmaya4z
+docId: TSMB5yXSc4FcqwXj
 weight: 4
 metadata:
   title: Windows Installation and Usage
   description:
-    Step-by-step guidance for installing and using the native Object Mount app on Windows.
+    Home Page for guidance on installing and using the native Object Mount app on Windows.
 hidden: false
 ---